xiaoqie007/regular-investing-in-box/docs/en/README.md

 >**How long is "long-term"?**

 If we don't have an accurate answer to this question, we can't even really use the concept of "long-term".
-For any concept to be useful it must be clearly defined, and since we must combine concepts together, if we have multiple unclear concepts then the accuracy of our judgement will be severely impacted, just as multiplying 80% by itself 5 times will leave us with less than 32%.
-In course of reading this book, you will encounter several concepts that must be used together, and so they must be clearly and accurately defined in order to be useful.
+For any concept to be useful it must be clearly defined, and since we must combine concepts together, if we have multiple unclear concepts then the accuracy of our judgement will be severely impacted/imˈpaktid/, just as multiplying 80% by itself 5 times will leave us with less than 32%.
+In course of reading this book, you will encounter/enˈkoun(t)ər/ several concepts that must be used together, and so they must be clearly and accurately/ˈakyərit/ defined in order to be useful.

 Unlike most people, I have a fairly clear, accurate and useful definition of long-term:

 >Long-term means longer than **two full market cycles**.

-A clear and accurate definition of "long-term" thus depends on a clear and accurate definition of another concept: "market cycle".
+A clear and accurate definition of "long-term" thus/T͟Həs/ depends on a clear and accurate definition of another concept: "market cycle".
 So what's a full market cycle?
 Let's use bitcoin's historical price chart as an example.

 ![Figure05](../images/Figure05.png)

-A full market cycle is composed of a period of falling price (Period B), and a period of rising price (Period A).
+A full market cycle is composed/kəmˈpōzd/ of a period of falling price (Period B), and a period of rising price (Period A).
 In this chart we can see a full market cycle, with Period B beginning in December of 2013, when prices started falling, and Period A ending in December of 2017, when bitcoin reached its historical high.

 How can you tell when a market cycle begins?
 Actually, we can only make this determination **after the fact**.
 Since short term prices can rise and fall unpredictably, it's impossible to know when a high or low point for a given period has been reached.
 It's hard to know how long after the fact it will be before we can make the determination, but we can be sure that it will be long enough that the it will not be useful for short-term trading decisions.